dogdoglization/node-jsso-server/README.md

 		functionName2: function() { ...
 	}
 </code></pre>
+and then save the JSSO in database with a unique ID - just like saving a file and given it a file name.
-You may have your JSSOs as many as you like, and save each of them with a unique ID - named whatever you want in string.
+You may have your JSSOs as many as you like, and naming them whatever you want.

 At the client side, you need including the corresponding script file inside HTML doc which localed at "/www/cloud.js" of the project:
 <pre><code>
-	<script src="cloud.js"></script>
+	&lt;script src="cloud.js"&gt;&lt;/script&gt;
 </code></pre>
 then call the server functions like this:
 <pre><code>